 It’s okay, but what we’re really looking for …

 This, after we’ve combed through client testimonials and tussled with taglines.
-We drafted copydecks, let them sit, then came back to polish things up.
+We drafted copydecks, created some distance between us and the writing, then came back to polish things up.
 Finally, at some wee hour of the morning, we shared off the Google Doc and—

 It’s a good start, but this isn’t quite it …

 Our eyes start to water as we read on.
 The client has pulled out headlamp and scalpel.
 Multiple stakeholders have descended on the document like ravenous blood hounds.
 Subject matter experts, marketing operations, THE CMO—they gnash it all up, sentence by bloody sentence.

 The sting!
 The horror!

 All we can do is sit, frozen, gasping as the cabin loses pressure and the ego enters a terrible flat spin.
 In an instant, a once promising career in professional writing is careening toward the cold, unforgiving flames of imposter syndrome.
 The clock has struck amateur hour.
 The cursor blinks back cynically.

 Though it might seem otherwise, this bite is hardly venomous.
 The first impulse will be to react—to disagree, contend, and combat.
 Sidestep this impulse!
 The first step should instead be to step away.

 Take a deep breath or two.
 Go for a walk.
 Jog to the breakwater and back.